prebid/prebid.github.io/dev-docs/modules/mass.md

 Mass Platform Limited hosts an official integration and demo page that can be accessed using the following link: http://demo.massplatform.com/ix/prebid/

 ## Testing MASS
 Testing requires valid bids to be returned to Prebid.
-To assist with this process, we recommend to use the MASS Bid Simulation tool found at https://github.com/massplatform/bidsim.
+To assist with this process, we recommend you use the MASS Bid Simulation tool found at https://github.com/massplatform/bidsim.
 Your Exchange partner might be able to assist you with other specialist tools and browser plugins to achieve similar resuls.

 The instructions below assume that you have followed the installation instructions for the MASS Bidsim tool found at https://github.com/massplatform/bidsim/blob/master/README.md.